Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 ### Pull Request and Code Review

 A [pull request](https://help.github.com/articles/using-pull-requests) is a request to merge the feature/bug fix into master.
-The pull request should be reviewed by at least two other engineers on your team (if you have at least two others, of course -- one code reviewer will work as well).
+The pull request should be reviewed by at least two other engineers on your team (if you have at least two others, of course -- one code reviewer will work in a pinch).
 If the bug fix or feature is approved, then you're ready to merge it into master!

 The pull request gives visibility about what *exactly* is going to be changed in the product to fix the bug or implement the feature.
 Reverting the merge is also available later if the code that you merged turned out to not be good!
 Having to hunt down all the commits to fix a bad bug fix or feature implementation can result in bugs especially if you're in a hurry because the code made it to production.

 Having at least two other engineers look over your code and improve it ensures that the code quality in the project is higher.
 Good engineers don't let other engineers merge bad code!
-Getting feedback and growing as a developer and collective team is important to producing the correct product and growing as a professional developer.
+Getting feedback and growing as a developer and team is important to producing the correct product and growing as a professional developer.

 Welcome the criticism from your colleagues and start discussing the problems and solutions.
 Developing software is a creative process with hundreds if not thousands of ways of solving problems.
 Your colleagues words help **you**.